Swetha07062003/AI-Powered-Medical-Image-Analysis/README.md

 ---

 ## 📁 Dataset
 Dataset not included due to size limitations.
-You can download it from: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
+Download from: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 ---

 ## ⚠️ Disclaimer
-This project is intended for educational purposes only and should not be used for real-world medical diagnosis.
+This project is for educational purposes only and should not be used for real-world medical diagnosis.

 ---

 ## 🔮 Future Enhancements
-- Add Grad-CAM visualization for model interpretability
+- Add Grad-CAM for model explainability
 - Improve accuracy using Transfer Learning (ResNet, VGG16)
 - Deploy application using Streamlit Cloud or AWS
 - Extend to multi-class disease detection
 - Optimize model for real-time clinical usage

 ---